lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 #### Construct Object
 This is where the lifecycle of an object begins.
 For non-trivially constructible types this implies a placement new of the object on the placement memory and for trivially constructible types, any memory write operation on the object's placement memory.

-The object's placement memory address **MUST** be sized to *at-least* the object's size and the object placement address within the memory **MUST** be aligned to a multiple of the object's alignment.
+The object's placement memory address **MUST** be sized to *at least* the object's size and the object placement address within the memory **MUST** be aligned to a multiple of the object's alignment.
 If an object is constructed at a memory location not properly sized for it, it can lead to Undefined Behaviour (out-of-bound reads).
 Non-suitably aligned placement memory can lead to unaligned read & writes (undefined behavior, which on some CPU architectures can crash your application with a `SIGILL` or just lead to degraded performance).
 Reading an uninitialized/non-constructed object is Undefined Behaviour and catastrophic.

 Placement-new serves some important purposes:
 - initializing virtual function dispatch table for virtual (base and inherited) classes. (`reintepret_cast` + trivial construction i.e. `memset` or `memcpy` is not enough). i.e.
-- initializing the class/struct, it's base classes, and its members
+- initializing the class/struct, its base classes, and its members

 Let's look at these in practice: